 The town has a central place Lapérouse with a bronze commemorative statue by Nicolas Raggi which dates from 1853.
 Bones from Vanikoro were ceremonially deposited in its base in 1988.

-The museum itself, however, is a comparatively recent initiative.
+The museum itself is a comparatively recent initiative.
 The prime mover was Pierre Amalric, a retired ophthalmologist and member of the French National Academy of Medicine.
 In 1977 Dr Amalric journeyed to the South Pacific and returned with a number of relics from the shipwrecks, which had been given to him by the authorities in Port Vila and Nouméa.
 In December 1979 a small exhibition was held in Albi's Musée Toulouse-Lautrec.
 In 1983, with the bicentenary of La Pérouse's voyage upcoming, the Association Lapérouse-Albi was formed with Dr. Amalric as its president.
 In 1985 the society organised an international symposium and a more ambitious exhibition at the Palais de la Berbie in Albi.
-Efforts culminated in 1988 in the creation of the Musée Lapérouse, which coincided with various commemorations, including the inauguration of the Lapérouse Museum at Botany Bay in Australia.
+Efforts culminated in 1988 in the creation of the Musée Lapérouse, which coincided with various commemorations, including the inauguration of the Lapérouse Museum in Botany Bay.

 Musée Lapérouse Albi